Our Social Media Obsession

 Posted Jul 18, 2014

-As part of this study, participants were asked whether they had a social media presence on eight sites including Facebook, MySpace, Twitter, LinkedIn, Tumblr, Pinterest, Flickr and Instagram.
-A final question asked participants to list additional sites that they used but none were used by more than a handful of people other than the eight listed sites.
+As part of this study, participants were asked whether they had a social media presence on eight sites, including Facebook, MySpace, Twitter, LinkedIn, Tumblr, Pinterest, Flickr, and Instagram.
+A final question asked participants to list additional sites that they used, but none were used by more than a handful of people other than the eight listed sites.

 Let’s start with Facebook since it is the most common social media site.
 Overall, across all generations, 70 percent of participants had a Facebook account, which parallels the worldwide statistics.
 The chart below with the blue bars shows the percentage of participants who reported having a social media presence on Facebook.

 As I said previously, the most popular site was Facebook.
-Across all generations, in order the following percentage of participants used a variety of social media sites: Instagram (27 percent), Twitter (26 percent), MySpace (18 percent), Pinterest (17 percent), Tumblr (12 percent), LinkedIn (11 percent), Flickr (5 percent).
-All showed the same generational trends as Facebook except LinkedIn and Flickr, which showed no difference across generations.
+Across all generations, in order, the following percentage of participants used a variety of social media sites: Instagram (27 percent), Twitter (26 percent), MySpace (18 percent), Pinterest (17 percent), Tumblr (12 percent), LinkedIn (11 percent), and Flickr (5 percent).
+All showed the same generational trends as Facebook, except LinkedIn and Flickr, which showed no difference across generations.

-The first chart below with light purple bars shows the data for all participants in any generation and the one below that with the pink bars shows the same results for the iGeneration teens and young adults only.
-The bars show the percentage of people who are using Facebook or various Facebook activities AT LEAST ONCE AN HOUR OR MORE OFTEN.
+The first chart below with light purple bars shows the data for all participants in any generation, and the one below that with the pink bars shows the same results for the iGeneration teens and young adults only.
+The bars show the percentage of people who are using Facebook or various Facebook activities at least once an hour or more often.

-Below is the chart with the pink bars for the iGeneration older teens and young adults where more than one in three iGeneration older teens and young adults are doing the main five Facebook activities—using it on any device, using it on a smartphone, checking it at work or school, reading postings and clicking “Like”—at least once an hour.
+Below is the chart with the pink bars for the iGeneration older teens and young adults where more than one in three iGeneration older teens and young adults are doing the main five Facebook activities—using it on any device, using it on a smartphone, checking it at work or school, reading postings, and clicking “Like”—at least once an hour.

 Predicting Social Media Use

-With respect to social media they were asked, “If you can’t check in with Facebook as often as you’d like how anxious do you feel?” and although the anxiety about missing out on social media is not as high as not checking text messages, one in four iGeneration participants and one in five Net Generation participants reported that they would feel moderately-to-highly anxious if they were not allowed to check in with Facebook as often as they like.
+With respect to social media, they were asked, “If you can’t check in with Facebook as often as you’d like how anxious do you feel?” and although the anxiety about missing out on social media is not as high as not checking text messages, one in four iGeneration participants and one in five Net Generation participants reported that they would feel moderately-to-highly anxious if they were not allowed to check in with Facebook as often as they like.

 Finally, the study was designed to attempt to predict technology use, which, in this blog post, is social media use.
-In addition to the data reported, we also administered a measure of multitasking preference, an executive functioning measure, as well as assessing positive and negative attitudes toward technology in general, anxiety about not checking in with “new communication modalities” (e.g., texts, social media and cellphone calls), anxiety about not being able to check in with “old communication media” (e-mail and voicemail), anxiety and dependence on technology in general and the total number of social media sites at which they had an account.
+In addition to the data reported, we also administered a measure of multitasking preference, an executive functioning measure, as well as assessing positive and negative attitudes toward technology in general, anxiety about not checking in with “new communication modalities” (e.g., texts, social media, and cellphone calls), anxiety about not being able to check in with “old communication media” (e-mail and voicemail), anxiety and dependence on technology in general, and the total number of social media sites at which they had an account.

-- Social Media Usage (derived from our recently published Media, Technology Usage and Attitude Scale) was best predicted by only one variable: ANXIETY ABOUT NOT BEING ABLE TO CHECK IN WITH NEW COMMUNICATION MODALITIES AS OFTEN AS YOU’D LIKE.
+- Social media usage (derived from our recently published Media, Technology Usage and Attitude Scale) was best predicted by only one variable: anxiety about not being able to check-in with new communication modalities as often as you’d like.

-The fact that anxiety plays such a huge role in the use of social media also was seen in predicting the use of other technologies including a measure of total daily technology use.
-Anxiety about not be able to check in was a significant predictor in all 12 regression analyses, followed by total social media sites (a predictor in 7 of the 12), positive attitudes (7 of the 12), and multitasking preference (5 of the 12).
+The fact that anxiety plays such a huge role in the use of social media also was seen in predicting the use of other technologies, including a measure of total daily technology use.
+Anxiety about not be able to check-in was a significant predictor in all 12 regression analyses, followed by total social media sites (a predictor in 7 of the 12), positive attitudes (7 of the 12), and multitasking preference (5 of the 12).

 What is Driving Us?
 Anxiety or Pleasure?

-If I had to estimate the contributions to our behavior I would say that our data support about a 3:1 ratio of anxiety reduction to pleasure.
-We are still checking in all the time to gain a bit of pleasure (perhaps a squirt of dopamine or serotonin) but I think that what is driving our behavior of constantly checking in with our technology regardless of whether we have received an alert or notification—an external interruption—or we are musing about missing out on something in our virtual social world—an internal interruption—is akin to an obsession or compulsion, both of which are anxiety-driven issues.
+If I had to estimate the contributions to our behavior, I would say that our data support about a 3:1 ratio of anxiety reduction to pleasure.
+We are still checking in all the time to gain a bit of pleasure (perhaps a squirt of dopamine or serotonin), but I think that what is driving our behavior of constantly checking in with our technology, regardless of whether we have received an alert or notification—an external interruption—or we are musing about missing out on something in our virtual social world—an internal interruption—is akin to an obsession or compulsion, both of which are anxiety-driven issues.